scipy/scipy/doc/source/tutorial/integrate.rst

 If the time points of interest are however unknown, the `dense_ouput` option can be used.
-Setting it to `True` returns a continuous solution and the solution at any arbitrary time point within the time span can be calculated.
+Setting it to `True` returns a continuous solution and the solution at any arbitrary time point within the time span can be calculated via interpolation.

 >>> sol4 = solve_ivp(func, t_span, y0, dense_ouput=True)
 >>> print("sol4.sol(2)[1]: {}".format(sol4.sol(2)[1])